OpenCAXPlus/OpenCAXPlus/README.md

 [![SDK Build & Test](https://github.com/OpenCAXPlus/OpenCAXPlusSDK/actions/workflows/sdk_build_test.yml/badge.svg)](https://github.com/OpenCAXPlus/OpenCAXPlusSDK/actions/workflows/sdk_build_test.yml)
 [![Cli Build and test](https://github.com/OpenCAXPlus/OpenCAXPlusSDK/actions/workflows/cli_build_test.yml/badge.svg)](https://github.com/OpenCAXPlus/OpenCAXPlusSDK/actions/workflows/cli_build_test.yml)

-The main goal of this project to provide a SDK (software development kit) that does the tedious works in building an CAX application for you, such as
+The main goal of the OpenCAXPlus project is to provide an SDK (software development kit) that does the tedious work of building a CAX application.
+This includes but is not limited to
-- create wrapper functions that allow the developer to use multiple open source libraries seamlessly
+- creating wrappers that allow developers to use multiple open-source libraries seamlessly
 - installing and linking necessary libraries
-- GUI interface
+- providing GUI interface
-- cross platform project setup
+- cross-platform project setup
 - documentation/landing page setup
-- automated CICD setup
+- automated CI/CD setup
 - automated packaging and publishing

-The SDK also aims to impose no rules on how the developers should write their application, developers still have full control of the core logic of your application.

-Starting from our starter templates, developers are able to spawn an production ready application in no time.
+The SDK also aims to impose no rules on how developers should write their applications.
+Developers still have full control of the core logic of your application.
+Starting from our starter templates, developers can spawn a production-ready application in no time.

-Checkout the sdk [site](https://sdk.opencax.plus) for developer guide, user manuals and examples.
+Check out the SDK [site](https://sdk.opencax.plus) for a developer guide, user manuals, and examples.
-Also, checkout our organization [landing page](https://opencax.plus) for more of our projects.
+Also, check out our organization [landing page](https://opencax.plus) for more of our projects.

 ![air foil](docs/_static/airfoil.jpg)
 ![cad](docs/_static/cad.jpg)